Ways To Garden Without Breaking Your Back

 Gently lift your materials or if you can, ask for help.

 There are a lot of pieces of equipment that you can use to assist you in lifting heavy materials.
-You can use a dolly, a wagon, or other aids to carry heavy items from one place to another.
+You can use a dolly, one of my top picks, a wagon, or other aids to carry heavy items from one place to another.

 Get Support From Chairs And Kneelers

-Getting down on the ground can be very painful at times, especially for prolonged periods of time.
-Also if the ground is unlevel or bumpy due to rocks or twigs it makes it hard to kneel.
+Getting down on the ground can be a daunting task and is very painful at times, especially for prolonged periods of time.
+Also, if the ground is not a flat surface and is unlevel or bumpy due to rocks or twigs, it makes it hard to kneel.

-If you are constantly kneeling at ground level, you can also wear moveable knee pads.
-There are multiple types of foam that you can choose from that maximizes cushioning.
+If you’re constantly kneeling at ground level, you can also wear moveable knee pads.
+They can be the best choice, and there are multiple types of foam you can choose from that can maximize cushioning.
+There are so many different types to choose from.

 Take Your Time